aagrawal207/Atomic/README.md

 2. You'll see the current date and time at the top of the page.
 3. To add a new task, type it into the input field and press Enter.
 4. To mark a task as completed, click the circle next to the task.
-5. To edit a task, click the `edit` button or directly click on the task text.
+5. To edit a task, click on the task text to start editing.
-6. To delete a task, click the `×` button.
+6. To delete a task, hover over the task and click the `×` button.
+7. To reorder tasks, drag them using the drag handle (dots) on the left.
+8. To clear all completed tasks, click the "clear completed" link at the top right.

 ## File Structure